 If extensions are granted, your work will be marked as if it was handed in on time.
 Work that is late and which is not covered by extensions or mitigation will be penalised in accordance with the Assessment regulations.

-Forms for extension and mitigation can be obtained from Amy Fishlock on amy.fishlock@ucleeds.ac.uk
+Forms for extension and mitigation can be obtained from Helen Gorman Room 2.01 or contact via email helen.gorman@ucleeds.ac.uk

 Late submission